Hoyasumii/bee-movie/README.md

 Those were awkward.
 Three days college.
 I'm glad I took a day and hitchhiked around The Hive.
 You did come back different.
 Hi, Barry.
-Artie, growing a mu
+Artie, growing a mus